alekdavis/Crypt.config.bat/README.md

 >*Crypt.config /? | more*

+## Usage
+For a detailed example of setting up encryption and using it from a C# application see [this sample](SAMPLE.md).

 ## Tips
-You can hard code required switch values in your copy of the Crypt.config.bat file (see the INITIALIZE RUNTIME DEFAULTS section).
+You can hard code required switch values in your copy of the Crypt.config.bat file (see the *INITIALIZE RUNTIME DEFAULTS* section of the batch file).

 ## Resources